 In March 2010, broad healthcare reform legislation was enacted in the United States through the ACA.
-There have since been numerous political and legal efforts to expand, repeal, replace, or modify the ACA.
+There have since been numerous political and legal efforts to expand, repeal, replace, or modify the ACA, and there may be additional political, legislative, or other efforts to repeal, replace, or change the ACA.
 On June 17, 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
-We anticipate continued changes with respect to the ACA, either through Congress, court challenges, executive actions, or administrative actions, which may significantly impact our business operations and results of operations.
+We anticipate continued changes with respect to the ACA, which may occur as a result of legislation, court challenges, or executive, administrative or other actions, which may significantly impact our business operations and results of operations.